yvonneleoo/Explore-New-Music-on-Tiktok/README.md

 The next step would be:
 - Added functions to update the music and TikTok dataset automatically;
-- Added functions to support search the similar music by music titles/artists;
+- Added functions to support searching the similar music by music titles/artists;

 Reference
 -----------------